TiedemannLab/sciCNV/README.md

 ```
 ![Fig6](Fig6.png)

-(4) As single cell CNV should be integers, preliminary sciCNV values falling below a noise threshold (0.4 or a user-specified threshold) were set to zero.
+(4) As single cell CNV should be integers, preliminary sciCNV values falling below a noise threshold (0.4 or a user-specified threshold) are set to zero.
 We define M_NF as the noise-free data matrix, which is attached to the average expression of test cells.

 ```
 # Noise threshold